Posted on: Dec. 1, 2021

 I can’t hear anything on play-back

-The problem with very low frequency sound is that you need speakers the size of a wardrobe or an unusually good set of headphones.
+The problem with very low-frequency sound is that you need speakers the size of a wardrobe or an unusually good set of headphones.
 The best results in practice can often be obtained with a good set of in-ear buds that are well screwed into your ears.
-However, you can use our free QuickRecord software utility to play-back at a higher speed.
+However, you can use our free QuickRecord software utility to play back at a higher speed.

 Install the utility, open a wav file and hit play.
 Pause, click the button next to play and select your preferred speed, un-pause to listen further.
 Email or call us if you’d like a copy of QuickRecord – email@example.com.
 Note: QuickRecord usually runs fine in Windows 7 or 10, but it is supplied “as-is” with no support.

-Alternatively, you can download the open source Audacity software which allows you to achieve something similar.
+Alternatively, you can download the open-source Audacity software which allows you to achieve something similar.

 Here, after loading the sound file into Audacity, I’ve selected “Effects” and “Change Speed”, and a 200% increase which will double the frequency on playback (the file duration displayed is halved to match).
 Don’t save the file!

-Is there a “real” hum?
+Is there a “real” hum and is it audible?

 You can use the spectrum capability in Audacity to take a quick look for any tones.
 Revert back to 100% speed and then select a section of the wav file time trace (left click and drag).
 Then select the “Analyze” tab and “Plot Spectrum” from the drop-down list of options.
 This displays a simple spectrum.

 Contact us if you need help with analysis of a specific problem or the interpretation of results.
 Or you can simply email sample recordings or data to us (remote diagnosis and control - a no-cost service) The most common causes of low frequency noise problems are fans, chillers, burners, compressors etc. We have developed low cost, elegant engineering noise control measures for all of these sources – take a look at a range of environmental noise diagnosis and control case studies.